Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 Using a Web Page as a knowledge source has a current set of restrictions:

-- Any text that is visible on the page to the user will be included in the result.
-This includes cookie notices, for example
+- All visible text on the page, including items such as cookie notices, will be included in the result.
 - The content has to be a public facing website, accessible from the Cognigy environment
 - No images or OCR capabilities are supported